pingdotgg/docs/docs/intro.md

 When you hover over a video preview in the call, a menu button will appear.
 Click it and you will have the option to "copy embed link".

-This link should be used in the browser source you made earlier.
-Once you paste that URL into your browser source, it's time to set up your streaming software!
+This link should be used in a browser source in your streaming software of choice - more below!

 ## Streaming Software Setup